Blog · Training

 Warning Signs Worth Taking Seriously

-If several of these apply, rest, eat well, and speak to a healthcare provider.
-These symptoms overlap with medical conditions — thyroid issues, anaemia, depression and others — that need to be ruled out.
+If several of these apply: reduce training, fuel properly, and speak to a qualified healthcare professional.
+These symptoms overlap with other medical conditions — including thyroid disorders, anaemia, and depression — and should be properly assessed.

 Disclaimer: The content on this blog is for informational purposes only and reflects my personal opinions and general knowledge.
 It does not constitute medical advice and is not a substitute for professional medical guidance.
 Please consult a qualified healthcare provider before making changes to your health, exercise, or nutrition habits.